pigpenguin/dotfiles/README.md

   from it, then updates everything to use said colorscheme.
 Wallpaper setting done by [nitrogen](https://github.com/l3ib/nitrogen) for nice dual monitor support, color generation handled by [pywal](https://github.com/dylanaraps/pywal) cause it just works.
+  * **spotlight** gets a random wallpaper from windows 10 spotlight then sets it as the current wallpaper on both monitors.
+Mostly ripped from [Marius' project](https://gihub.com/mariusknaust/spotlight)